 Internal and External Stakeholders

-This classification is based on the relationship the stakeholders have with the company, meaning whether they are part of the company or are interested third parties.
+This classification is based on the relationship the stakeholders have with the company, meaning whether they are part of the company or are interested in third parties.

 Internal stakeholders include owners, managers, employees, suppliers, and customers.

 External stakeholders are entities such as public administration, competitors, customer advocates, environmentalists, the media, and other interest groups.